Giovanni User Guide Version 2023.1

-Option 1: A map colored according to the data values in a color palette can be combine with contours showing the numerical values of the same data variable.
+Option 1: A map colored according to the data values in a color palette can be combined with contours showing the numerical values of the same data variable.

 Option 2: A map colored according to the data values in a color palette can be combined with contours showing the numerical values of a different data variable.

 Option 3: Color or contour maps can be combined with data variable depicted as a vector.
 If both a color map and contour map are used, the vector variable can also be shown as the third variable in the map.

 The data range of the color palette and contour map can be changed according to user preference, and the spacing of the contours can also be specified.